meamanparmar/Blood-group-app/README.md

 Here're some of the project's best features:

 *   can see total blood available
-*   can be a life save applicatioin
+*   can be a life saver applicatioin
+*   can contact donar using their mail id

 <h2>🛠️ Installation Steps:</h2>